dennisXZX/roster-app/README.md

 ## roster-app

-A simple roster app for fun.
+A simple package-free roster app for boosting productivity and FUN.
 XD

 ### How to use

-- Make sure you have Node.js installed on your machine.
-Ideally Node.js version is greater than `v12.7.0`
+- Make sure you have Node.js (version > v12.7.0) installed on your machine.
 - Update `slackUrl` field in `slack-config.js`
 - Run `node app.js`